projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

       case 0x0fU:
       case 0x10U:

 #.
-Expose PMU related MSRs to VM as below:
+Expose the PMU-related MSRs to the VM as below:

    .. code-block:: none